berylyvos/yojoudb/README.md

 ## Index Comparison

-In this project, we chose [ART](https://github.com/plar/go-adaptive-radix-tree)(Adaptive Radix Tree) as the default in-memory index.
+For yojoudb, we chose to use [ART](https://github.com/plar/go-adaptive-radix-tree)(Adaptive Radix Tree) as the default in-memory index.

 ### ART